Amy Winehouse’s Mother Poses As Amy To Raise Money

 — Stacey Cole (@SC83Inquisitr) August 3, 2016

 The Amy Winehouse Foundation helps young people overcome their addictions.
-Amy’s portrait, which is a 3.5ft by 5ft acrylic work, was unveiled at the Business Design Centre in Islington, from January 18 to 22.
+Amy’s portrait, which is a 3.5 ft. by 5 ft. acrylic work, was unveiled at the Business Design Centre in Islington, from January 18 to 22.

 Hopefully, the portrait will impress people as much as Amy Winehouse’s personality did.
 In fact, the late singer’s personality was so remarkable and impressive that many people developed an obsession with her, according to Salon.